 E.g. Let’s say you do not organize the data and structure fields in a CRM before uploading it.
 You might soon discover other teammates adding custom fields to the CRM system to help them with their daily work, which will ultimately lead to information duplication or endless fields displaying under the company’s account.

 A wrong organization and structure of data will also lead to issues in your data analytics.
 What does it mean?
 Imagine that after a few months using a CRM, you’d like to use all the gathered information to drive some conclusions and optimize the way you communicate with customers.

 Having the data structured incorrectly will not allow you to drive proper, reliable conclusions.

 So how to start working on a CRM in your company?
-You can do it by yourself or hire a certified consultant to help you.
+You can do it by yourself or hire a consultant to help you.
 No matter which option you decide to go with, it’s important to follow the right integration and implementation process:

 Before you start using or integrating a CRM, it’s worth to ask yourself a question:

 Which information I gather about my customers, users or leads would help me make better business decisions?